Find Your Perfect School

 The academic coursework and capstone project can be completed in a single academic year.
 Students can customize their degree, too, up to a point through elective courses.

 Simmons also offers 4+1 programs to earn their bachelor’s and master’s degrees in five years.
-The choices include B.S. in Public Health BS/MS in Nutrition; B.S. in Exercise Science + M.S. in Nutrition; and B.S. in Nutrition + M.S. in Nutrition.
+The choices include B.S. in Public Health BS/Master of Science in Nutrition; B.S. in Exercise Science + Master of Science in Nutrition; and B.S. in Nutrition + Master of Science in Nutrition.

 Accreditation: New England Commission of Higher Education (NECHE)